veeso-dev/blog.veeso.dev/blog/post-30/index-en.md

 }
 ```

-What it's quite curious, is that we return a struct, instead of a result, that's because our **runtime will call poll for us** when we call `.await` on it.
+What's quite curious is that we return a struct, instead of a result, that's because our **runtime will call poll for us** when we call `.await` on it.

 So is that all?
 Well, the basic concepts are these, but of course you may think that this runtime, as the name suggests, is quite dumb and much far from a real async runtime, like tokio.

-So let's see how can we implement something more serious.
+So let's see how we can implement something more serious.

 ## Implementing a decent async runtime